Groups at the Child Development Centre

 Is a workshop which has been developed to support the parents and carers of young people with a special educational need or disability.
 It is led by the team at Plymouth Child Development Centre and has been supported by Plymouth Parent Carer Voice, Plymouth City Council and Plymouth Excellence Cluster.

 The workshop is suitable for the parents and carers of young people with a range of needs, regardless of whether a specific diagnosis has been given.
-This could include young people with an autism spectrum condition, ADHD or learning difficulties.
+This could include Autistic young people, those diagnosed as ADHD or learning differences.
 However, a diagnosis is not required to access this workshop.
 Our workshop may not be suitable where you have been given a different understanding of the behaviour presented by your child, such as difficulties with attachment.

 We hope to be able to offer much more through a workshop than we would be able to in an individual clinic appointment.
 We are able to share a range of resources and strategies, as well as offering an opportunity to reflect on your individual plan.
 At present, this workshop is only available in an online format.
 You are able to access all of our resources online through a series of narrated videos, supported by our comprehensive workbook.
 This will support you in creating a plan which is individual for your child.